 Violence, Culture and Victimhood

-The North West British Society of Criminology Seminar Series 2016-17, in conjunction with University of Liverpool’s International Criminological Research Unit (ICRU) and the BSC National Victims Network, present a Day Symposium on:
+The North West British Society of Criminology Seminar Series 2016-17, in conjunction with University of Liverpool’s International Criminological Research Unit (ICRU) and the BSC National Victims Network.

-10.30am ‐ 12pm: Opening speakers: Brad Evans (University of Bristol) and Martin Hoondeart (University of Tilburg) chaired by Sandra Walklate (University of Liverpool)
+Speakers: Brad Evans (University of Bristol), Martin Hoondeart (University of Tilburg), Pamela Davies, (Northumbria University), chaired by Sandra Walklate (University of Liverpool).

 BSC Victims Network Conference 12 January 2017 ‘Victim Policy and Support: Past, Present and Future’